 We plan to derive significant revenues from sponsorships and, to a lesser extent, the sale of advertisements, in conjunction with our online training and continuing education services.
 The market for corporate sponsorship and advertising on the Internet is new and rapidly evolving.
 Many sponsors and advertisers have limited experience with Internet sponsorship and advertising, and may ultimately conclude that Internet sponsorship and advertising are not effective relative to traditional sponsorship and advertising opportunities.
 As a result, the market for sponsorship or advertising on the Internet may not continue to emerge or become sustainable.
-This makes it difficult to project our future sponsorship and advertising fails to develop or develops more slowly than we expect, our business will suffer.
+This makes it difficult to project our future sponsorship and advertising revenues and rates.
+If the market for Internet sponsorship or advertising fails to develop or develops more slowly than we expect, our business will suffer.